kkbest/MultilevelProcessEnvironment/README.md

 ###2.)
 Start the XML database management system in server mode
 The process environment will access the XML database as a server.
 You don't actually need to create a database to run the examples/test cases.
+Simply start the XML database management system in server mode and let the environment do the rest.

 For BaseX see: